zupta/slate/source/includes/_track.md

 We generally recommend customers to use selected webhooks configuration as all webhooks will trigger too many status messages on your system.

+###Important Notes and special data in Webhooks (Examples are present on the right):

+1. Webhooks do not guarantee the order of data send to Client servers. latest_status indicates the latest status for the shipment at the time when the webhook is sent.
+This is sent with all webhooks
+2. In case of Failed Delivery, Clickpost unified NDR status code and NDR status description is sent in additional
+3. Please make your API end point idempotent
+4. Since webhooks are transactional in nature, To insure minimal API data loss, we have retries in place if we do not get http 200 response from your server
+5. If you opt for selected events webhook notification, in case clickpost receives multiple notification from courier partner at the same time, only the latest notification will be sent to you
+6. While consuming the webhooks do not apply strict JSON check in the code as you might have new keys in the payload as we enhance the services.

 ###Webhook data POST on Client Server for all events:

 Every time courier partner updates tracking of the shipment, We will post data to your server using the url you registered while registering for webhooks.